Email: rocio (at) wearefre.org

 Email: narada (at) wearefre.org

 Narada Lee has served as FRE’s Operations Director since 1999.
 Over her long tenure she has overseen the administrative side of the organization and impressed members with her superb meeting planning skills, lightning-speed response time and overall ability to make complicated things look easy.
 Narada came to FRE from her post as grants manager for the Moriah Fund, and she previously worked as a Marketing Officer at the Thai Embassy in Washington, DC in charge of textile trade between the US and Thailand.
 She holds a B.S. in International Business and Finance from American University.
-Narada lives with her husband Danny and two sons, Devin and Nolan, a dog and a cat in Rockville, Maryland.
+Narada is based in Rockville, MD and spends her time outside of FRE cooking for fun for family and friends, working in her yard and doting on her kids - both two-legged and four-legged.

 Jacqueline Nolley Echegaray